-There is an endless variety of jig-and-trailer combinations to apply to bass fishing.
+There are endless varieties of jig-and-trailer combinations.
 This gives anglers a ton of control over how the bait looks and performs.
 By simply switching out the trailer on a jig, you can instantly change the color scheme, the profile of the bait, and the type of action.

 Being able to make changes to a bait on the fly like this without having to re-tie is another big advantage of jig fishing.
 When bass are being finicky it can be the slight tweak in color or action that gets bass to bite.

 There are many ways to fish a jig.
 So it makes sense that you would use certain types of trailers for certain styles of fishing.
 There are many factors to consider when picking the best jig trailer.
 Things like water clarity, type of vegetation, water depth, cloud cover, etc all play a role.

 So let’s break down the different types of jig trailers, and when and why to use them.

 The jig trailers that most anglers are probably familiar with are craw trailers.
 These trailers resemble a crayfish, or crawfish.
 Jigs are so often fished along the bottom that they are in most cases used to imitate a crawfish.
 This is why craw trailers are so popular.